ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Coastal and Marine Environment

-Central climate change-related impacts result from increased sea surface temperatures and associated sea level rise.
-Some of the effects are the destruction of coral reefs, coastal erosion, slight island submergence, coastal infrastructures and human settlement, intrusion of seawater into freshwater wells, and degradation of mangroves.
+Central climate change-related impacts stem from increased sea surface temperatures and the associated rise in sea level.
+Some of the effects include the destruction of coral reefs, coastal erosion, slight island submergence, damage to coastal infrastructures and human settlements, intrusion of seawater into freshwater wells, and degradation of mangroves.

 Energy

-As a result of increasing climate variability, over the last few years, the country has experienced rising incidents of recurrent and prolonged droughts with severe implications on hydropower generation.
+As a result of increasing climate variability, the country has experienced a rise in recurrent and prolonged droughts over the last few years, with severe implications for hydropower generation.
 Power rationing and blackouts have become a common phenomenon in Tanzania.
 This affects individuals’ household and industrial income-generating activities.
-Consequently, additional resources committed for other development programs are sometimes being reallocated for thermal electricity generation.
+Consequently, additional resources committed to other development programs are sometimes being reallocated for thermal electricity generation.

 Forestry